Jurisdiction overview

 How does Argentine personal income tax work?

-Post-2024 reform (Ley 27.743): brackets 5/9/12/15/19/23/27/31/35 percent on inflation-indexed bands adjusted March and September.
+Post-2024 reform (Ley 27.743): nine brackets at 5/9/12/15/19/23/27/31/35 percent on inflation-indexed bands adjusted March and September.
 Ganancia No Imponible plus Cargas de Familia personal allowances also inflation-adjusted.
-Investment income under cedular system: dividends 7 percent, listed-securities capital gains 15 percent.
-Bienes Personales 0.5–1.75 percent on net wealth [SC4].
+Investment income uses cedular system: dividends 7 percent at source, listed-securities capital gains 15 percent.
+Bienes Personales applies at 0.5-1.75 percent on net wealth.

 How does Argentine corporate tax work?

-How does indirect tax work in Argentina?
+How does IVA (VAT) work in Argentina?

 How is crypto taxed in Argentina?